Did you know that...

-If your home is over 30 years old, your insurance company may require you to upgrade the plumbing, electrical and/or heating systems in your home prior to providing you with or renewing your homeowners insurance policy.
+If you have an older home, your insurance company may require you to upgrade the plumbing, electrical and/or heating systems in your home prior to providing you with or renewing your home insurance policy.

 Galvanized steel pipes, commonly installed in homes prior to 1950, have an average life expectancy of 40–50 years.